Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 * A [great matplotlib tutorial](http://nbviewer.ipython.org/github/jrjohansson/scientific-python-lectures/blob/master/Lecture-4-Matplotlib.ipynb), part of the fantastic [Lectures on Scientific Computing with Python](http://nbviewer.ipython.org/github/jrjohansson/scientific-python-lectures/tree/master) by [J.R.
 Johansson](https://github.com/jrjohansson).

+* The code of the [IPython mini-book](https://github.com/rossant/ipython-minibook) by C. Rossant, introducing IPython, NumPy, SciPy, Pandas and matplotlib for interactive computing and data visualization.

 ### Programming and Computer Science

 * [Introduction to Programming (using Python)](http://nbviewer.ipython.org/github/ehmatthes/intro_programming/blob/master/notebooks/index.ipynb), an entire introductory Python course written by [Eric Matthes](http://peak5390.wordpress.com/about).
 [This post](http://peak5390.wordpress.com/2013/09/22/how-ipython-notebook-and-github-have-changed-the-way-i-teach-python/) explains the educational context in an Alaskan high school where Eric is a teacher.